 I run a porn blog and I keep getting messages from men wanting to see tranny / shemale porn.
 I'm assuming these men are all straight-identifying, but maybe that's just my gay-identifying bias.
 I'm wondering what, if any studies or knowledge is out there about men who are attracted to and watch this kind of material or even look for them in real life?
 It does absolutely nothing for me, but this particular fetish is unavoidable if you frequent any kind of porn social network and it seems a lot of people are into this.
 What are your thoughts?
 Why might this be a turn-on for some, and what does it imply, if anything, about their sexuality?

-Why do some men become gynandromorphophiles?
-We don’t know for sure because relatively few studies have been conducted on this topic.
-However, research has revealed that for a lot of these men, the appeal seems to reside in the fact that there is something inherently exotic about transsexuals and that transsexualism represents a unique combination of masculinity and femininity in both appearance and behavior.
-Here are some actual remarks made by men about what attracts them to male-to-female transsexuals:
+Why are some men gynandromorphophiles while others are not?
+We can’t say with any degree of certainty because relatively few studies have been conducted on this topic.
+However, research has revealed that, for a lot of these men, the appeal seems to reside in the fact that there is something inherently exotic about transsexuals and that transsexualism represents a unique combination of masculinity and femininity in both appearance and behavior.
+Here are some remarks made by men about what attracts them to male-to-female transsexuals:

-“I like the girls with a little something extra, you know what I mean.”2
+“I like the girls with a little something extra, you know what I mean.”

 Is gynandromorphophilia a fetish?
-The jury is still out on that, although it does seem to co-occur with other fetishes such as BDSM with some frequency .1 For now, the most we can say is that attraction to feminized men is a unique erotic interest that is not uncommon in the male population and, contrary to popular belief, guys who have such interests tend to be masculine themselves and usually do not identify as gay.
+The jury is still out on that, although some have noted that it co-occurs with other erotic interests such as BDSM with some frequency .
+For now, the most we can say is that attraction to feminized men is a unique erotic interest that is not uncommon in the male population, there is no reason for it to be pathologized or stigmatized, and, contrary to popular belief, guys who have such interests tend to be masculine themselves and usually do not identify as gay.

 For past Sex Question Friday posts, see here.